-The NCA has received requests from reporters for a defence against money laundering, concerning entities sanctioned by the UK, US, EU and other overseas jurisdictions, as a result of the Russian invasion of Ukraine on 24 February 2022.
+The NCA has received requests from reporters for a defence against money laundering, concerning entities sanctioned by the UK, US, EU and other overseas jurisdictions.

 The Defence Against Money Laundering (DAML) and Defence Against Terrorist Financing (DATF) regime is distinct from the Sanctions regime.
 Where DAML and DATF interact with the Sanctions regime is when sanctioned entities, and by extension persons not sanctioned but linked to sanction entities, are referred to in DAMLs and DATFs submitted by SAR reporters.